DUST COMBUSTABILITY (GROUP A/B)

 Varying concentrations of dust are dispersed in either a 1 litre glass modified Hartman tube and subjected to a constant arc ignition source.
 Visually, observing for flame propagation away from the ignition source.
 Or the test is conducted, dispersing the dust into a 20L explosion vessel and exposed to a 2 kJ ignition source, monitoring for a pressure rise using sensitive, piezo resistive transducers.

-Materials that are found to be Group B – Non-Flammable or Non-Explosible will not present a flammable atmosphere when dispersed as a dust cloud, therefore not subject to the conditions stipulated within DSEAR (Dangerous Substances and Explosive Atmospheres Regulations) or ATEX (Atmosphere Explosive) in regards to dust cloud explosion hazards*.
+Materials that are found to be Non-combustible (Group B) – Non-Flammable or Non-Explosible will not present a flammable atmosphere when dispersed as a dust cloud, therefore not subject to the conditions stipulated within DSEAR (Dangerous Substances and Explosive Atmospheres Regulations) or ATEX (Atmosphere Explosive) in regards to dust cloud explosion hazards*.
 This screening approach can save the need to conduct further dust dispersive testing to establish a suitable basis of safety for processing the material.

 * Ignition of the material in a layer or bulk deposits through thermal decomposition may still present a risk and therefore should be considered.
 See pages related to Air Over Layer, Bulk Powder (diffusion cell), Aerated Cell and LIT for further information.

-Materials that are found to be Group A – Flammable or Explosible will present a flammable atmosphere when dispersed as a dust cloud, therefore if a sufficient ignition source is present then a hazardous situation could arise, and an explosion or fire occur, resulting in product loss and more importantly operator injury and in some cases fatality.
-Further testing will be required to establish a suitable basis of safety for each process or operation handling a Group A – Flammable dust.
-Related testing includes MIE, MIT, LIT, 20 Ltr (Pmax, Kst), MEC, LOC, see dedicated pages for futher information.
+Materials that are found to be Combustible (Group A) – Flammable or Explosible will present a flammable atmosphere when dispersed as a dust cloud, therefore if a sufficient ignition source is present then a hazardous situation could arise, and an explosion or fire occur, resulting in product loss and more importantly operator injury and in some cases fatality.
+Further testing will be required to establish a suitable basis of safety for each process or operation handling a Combustible (Group A) – Flammable dust.
+Related testing includes MIE, MIT, LIT, 20 Ltr (Pmax, Kst), MEC, LOC, see dedicated pages for further information.